whilei/gapless/README.md

 to push out.
 Gapless uses a pool to make multiple connections to Apples push notification servers.
 This allows for a wicked amount of throughput!

+Gapless will retry failed pushes.
+Internally the app adds a key to the json obj (`_gapless_RETRYING`) and will retry a total of three times.
+If the push has failed three times, we log it as an error and forget about it.

 ## How to install

 Install the app with `go get`.
 Be sure to add the second *gapless* in the path: